 Alaska Interagency Coordination Center (AICC)

 As the Geographic Area Coordination Center (GACC), Alaska Interagency Coordination Center (AICC) serves as the focal point for statewide tactical resource coordination, resource mobilization, logistics support, as well as statewide predictive services and intelligence functions for all state and federal agencies involved in wildland fire management and suppression in Alaska.
-AICC also provides local dispatch services for Federal and Federal AD employees not supported by a local dispatch center including DOI Regional Office staff.
+AICC also provides local dispatch services for Federal and Federal AD employees not supported by a local dispatch center including AFS South Zone and DOI Regional Office resources.

-AICC hosts statewide tactical resources including the Alaska Smokejumpers, Air Tankers, and Air Attack; crews including the Chena IHC, the Midnight Suns IHC, and the Northstar Type 2 Crew.
-AICC manages The statewide Alaska Type 2 crew rotation.
+AICC hosts statewide tactical resources including the Alaska Smokejumpers, Air Tankers, and Air Attack.
+AICC also hosts several crews including the Chena IHC, the Midnight Suns IHC, and the Northstar Type 2 Crew.
+The statewide Alaska Type 2 crew rotation list is managed by AICC.

-AICC establishes standard procedures, which guide the operations of multi-agency logistical support activity in the Alaska Area.
-These procedures will be described in the Alaska Interagency Mobilization Guide (AIMG)Alaska Interagency Mobilization Guide (AIMG) prepared annually by AICC and approved by the Alaska Interagency Coordination Center Manager.
-This guide is intended to facilitate the interagency mobilization and coordination of resources, ensuring that the most timely and costeffective incident support services are provided.
-The AIMG is a component of this Statewide Operating Plan by reference.
-It is published annually by April 15 and is designed to be the Alaska Geographic Area supplement to the National Interagency Mobilization GuideNational Interagency Mobilization Guide and serves as the reference guide for interagency mobilization in Alaska.
-All changes should be submitted to AICC by March 15 using the Mobilization Guide Change Request Form (PDF)Mobilization Guide Change Request Form at .
+AICC establishes standard procedures which guide the operations of multi-agency logistical support activities in Alaska.
+These procedures are described in the Alaska Interagency Mobilization Guide (AIMG).
+This guide is intended to facilitate the interagency mobilization and coordination of resources and ensure that the most timely and cost-effective incident support services are provided.
+It is reviewed annually and published by April 15th of each year after approval by the AICC Center Manager.
+The AIMG is designed to be the Alaska Geographic Area supplement to the National Interagency Mobilization Guide and serves as the reference guide for interagency mobilization in Alaska.
+All changes should be submitted to AICC by March 15th using the Mobilization Guide Change Request Form (PDF).

 Northern Forestry Dispatch Center (NFDC)

-When the needs of an incident exceed the capabilities of local State dispatch centers NFDC provides logistical support.
-NFDC maintains contracts with the University of Alaska-Fairbanks (UAF) and University of Alaska-Anchorage (UAA) for establishing Mobilization Centers when statewide fire activity warrants.
+The State of Alaska Division of Forestry’s Northern Forestry Dispatch Center (NFDC) provides initial attack and logistical support for the Delta, Fairbanks, and Tok Protection Areas.
+NFDC also provides support for extended attack incidents and Incident Management Teams (IMTs) assigned within other DOF Protection Areas.
+NFDC also provides services previously handled by the State Logistics Center, such as setting up contracts with the University of Alaska-Fairbanks (UAF) and University of Alaska-Anchorage (UAA) for establishing Mobilization Centers for wildland firefighting personnel when statewide fire activity warrants, and for administering the contract for fresh food boxes.

 Local Dispatch Centers

-Although local dispatch centers are generally operated through Protecting Agency Zones/Areas, they are responsible for providing dispatch services for Jurisdictional Agency personnel for units within their Protection Area as well as for their own agency personnel.
+Although local dispatch centers are generally operated by Protecting Units, they are responsible for providing dispatch services for Jurisdictional Agency resources for units within their Protection Area(s) as well as for their own resources.

 Dispatch Services